HIROS-DEV/MERN-BLOG/README.md

 1. I didn't want to use CSS libraries like Material UI or Tailwind CSS.
 Insted of using these libraries, I decided to use SASS with gulp.
 Because, I learned how to use SASS recently and I would like to get used to using it.

-2. I decided to create Authentication and Authorization system with JSON WEB TOKEN.
-But, I thought JSONWEBTOKEN has vulnerability for security.
-Based on my internet research, I decided to use JSON WEB TOKEN in Http Only Cookies.
+2. I decided to create Authentication and Authorization system with JWT(jsonwebtoken).
+But, I thought JWT has vulnerability for security.
+Based on my internet research, I decided to use JWT in Http Only Cookies.
 And, I decided to use Access Token / Refresh Token system.

 3. I wanted to create two routes.
 One route is for admin user.
 The other is for normal user.